 While none of us like to think about it, we also need to consider the costs of final (a.k.a. funeral) expenses.
 According to statistics from the National Funeral Directors Association*, the median cost of a funeral in 2012 was $7,045.
 (That’s without the cost of a monument, cemetery fees, and the added cost of approximately $1,000 for a vault, which cemeteries usually require.)
 In 1960, the median cost was $708.
 That’s a twelve-fold increase!
 And from 2009 to 2012, funeral costs increased by nearly 7.5 percent.

-The upward trend will surely continue, so it makes sense to start thinking about how you and your spouse or partner will manage the expenses.
-Can you really afford—or want—to dip into your hard-earned retirement funds to pay for a final tribute?
+The upward trend will undoubtedly continue, so it makes sense to start thinking about how you and your spouse or partner will manage the expenses.
+Can you afford—or want—to dip into your hard-earned retirement funds to pay for a final tribute?

 According to a recent blog post on LifeHappens.org, “…a healthy 65-year-old man has a life expectancy of 87 and a woman 89, and 38% of men and 50% of women will live to the grand age of 90.